 - Evil Is Petty: Trevor and his lackeys never miss a chance to be unnecessarily unpleasant, and the torments of the Bad Place involve a lot of persistent nagging inconveniences (e.g., the train going there makes a million unnecessary stops and the restaurant car is always closed) along with more traditional forms of Cold-Blooded Torture.

 - Freudian Excuse: Discussed.
 Eleanor believes that her terrible parents are partially to blame for how she turned out.
 However, the "real" Eleanor had an even worse background (bordering on Hilariously Abusive Childhood) but channeled that into becoming an altruistic humanitarian.
-Moreover, Trevor points out that lots of kids have screwed-up family backgrounds but don't turn into self-absorbed jerks, so it's not really a good excuse.
+Moreover, Trevor points out that lots of kids have screwed-up family backgrounds (in fact, nearly half of all kids in America alone have divorced parents) but don't turn into self-absorbed jerks, so it's not really a good excuse.

 - Jerkass Has a Point: Mixed with Villain Has a Point - Trevor is a demon who enjoys being evil, but his retort to Eleanor about how her cruddy childhood doesn't give her a free pass or excuse her awful behavior is not far off.